Why ice your horse’s hooves?

 Don’t forget to call your vet!
 A little bit of proactive hoof icing can go a long way to keeping your horse sound and happy.

-These fantastic links set you up with amazing icing systems for horse hooves!
+These fantastic links set you up with hoof health care and icing hooves.
 As an Amazon Associate, I earn from qualifying purchases, and this is ZIPPO extra charge to you!
 I thank you for your support.